dblaszyk/azure-iot-sdk-node/doc/node-devbox-setup.md

 $ git clone https://github.com/azure/azure-iot-sdk-node
 ```

 The SDK ships in a few separate NPM packages that depend on each other.
-Once the repository has been cloned, some features span accross multiple packages so in order to build and test these features, we need to "link" those package together in a single environment.
+Once the repository has been cloned, some features span across multiple packages so in order to build and test these features, we need to "link" those package together in a single environment.
 The following steps explain how to do that.

 * If you are using _Windows_:
   * Open the **Node.js command prompt** (or a regular command prompt if you made sure the node location was added to the PATH)